Padua The Veneto, Italy Travel Guide

 Streets like Via San Fermo, Via Altinate, and Corso Vittorio Emanuele II offer high-end fashion boutiques, jewelry stores, and designer brands.

-Know your home country's's customs regulations regarding food, alcohol, and other restricted items to avoid issues upon re-entry.
+Be familiar with your home country's's customs regulations regarding food, alcohol, and other restricted items to avoid issues upon re-entry.

-Approximately 30 minutes by regional train, a beautiful Renaissance a metropolis with a formidable Este Castle.
+About 30 minutes by regional train, a beautiful Renaissance a metropolis with a formidable Este Castle.

-About AN hour by train/bus, a picturesque town at the foot of the Alps, known for its wooden Ponte degli Alpini.
+Approximately 1 hour by train/bus, a picturesque town at the foot of the Alps, known for its wooden Ponte degli Alpini.

-Approximately 1 hour by bus, often called "Little Venice" due to its canals, bridges, and fishing boats, for an authentic lagoon experience.
+Roughly 60 minutes by bus, often called "Little Venice" due to its canals, bridges, and fishing boats, for an authentic lagoon experience.

 Present for specific experiences like wine tasting or Dolomites excursions.
 They offer convenience and expert guidance, but are less flexible.